 - Quality of care: Are you satisfied with your medical care?
 The quality of care and services offered by plans and other health care providers can vary.
 How have Medicare and other people with Medicare rated your health and drug plan’s care and services?
 Get help comparing plans and providers.

 - Convenience: Where are the doctor's offices?
 What are their hours?
 Which pharmacies can you use?
 Can you get your prescriptions by mail?
 Do the doctors use electronic health records (EHRs) or E-prescribe?
 Can you get an electronic copy of your information by email or to store in a personal health record?
 Which pharmacies can you use?
 Is the pharmacy you use in the plan’s network?
 If it’s in the network and your plan offers preferred cost sharing, does your pharmacy offer preferred cost sharing?
 You may pay less for some drugs at pharmacies that offer preferred cost sharing.
 Can you get your prescriptions by mail?

 - Travel: Will the plan cover you if you travel to another state or outside the U.S.?

-If you're in a Medicare plan, review the "Evidence of Coverage" (EOC) and "Annual Notice of Change" (ANOC) your plan sends you each fall.
+If you're in a Medicare plan, review the "Evidence of Coverage" (EOC) and "Annual Notice of Change" (ANOC) your plan sends you each year, usually in the fall.
 The EOC gives you details about what the plan covers, how much you pay, and more.
 The ANOC includes any changes in coverage, costs, or service area effective in January.
 If you don't get an EOC or ANOC, contact your plan.
 Get your plan's contact information from a Personalized Search (under General Search), or search by plan name.